 After doing that, you’ll switch back to the default theme, and the dark theme should start working in File Explorer.

-- Open Task Manager.
-The quickest way to do that is to use Ctrl + Shift + Esc shortcut.
+- Open Task Manager using the Ctrl + Shift + Esc shortcut.

 - Locate Windows Explorer on the list.
 Right-click it and choose Restart from the menu.